rizinorg/book/src/tools/rz-gg/lang.md

 The compiler generates assembly code for x86-{32,64} and arm.
 But it aims

 to support more platforms.
-This code is the compiled with r\_asm and
+This code is the compiled with rz\_asm and

-injected into a tiny binary with r\_bin.
+injected into a tiny binary with rz\_bin.

-You may like to use r\_egg to create standalone binaries, position-
+You may like to use rz\_egg to create standalone binaries, position-

 independent raw eggs to be injected on running processes or to patch